unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 then you can see a list of your running jobs and where they are running.
 You can then use ssh to log on to the individual nodes and run`#!bash top` or`#!bash htop` to see the load on the node including memory usage for each of the processes on the node.

 #### How do I request the installation or upgrade of a piece of software ?
-If you wish to have a new piece of software installed or software that is already installed upgraded please send an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au) from your UNSW email account with details of what software change you require.
+You should first check to see if the software is already installed using the [module command](../../software/environment_modules/).
+If the software is not on the list and you wish to have a new piece of software installed or software that is already installed upgraded the easiest way is to send an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au) from your UNSW email account with details of what software change you require.

 #### Why is my job stuck in the queue whilst other jobs run?
 The queues are not set up to be first-in-first-out.
 In fact all of the queued jobs sit in one big pool of jobs that are ready to run.
 The scheduler assigns priorities to jobs in the pool and the job with the highest priority is the next one to run.
 The length of time spent waiting in the pool is just one of several factors that are used to determine priority.